Espresso Grinder for Beginners: Finding Your Perfect Match

 What is the difference between a burr grinder and a blade grinder?

 Burr grinders crush beans more evenly, which is important for espresso because uniform particles help water extract flavor consistently.
 Blade grinders chop beans unevenly, so you usually get a mix of fine dust and larger pieces.
-That can make espresso harder to dial in and more likely to taste sharp or unbalanced.
+That uneven mix can make shots run unpredictably, taste sharp, or produce extra sediment in the cup.
+For espresso beginners, burrs usually mean less guesswork and fewer wasted shots.

 Can I use any grinder for espresso?